Table of Contents

 async, await

-async and await keyword provide by the Python asyncio module. async keyword specifies that a function executed asynchronously and await keyword make the program wait for particular second.
+async and await keywords provide by the Python asyncio module. async keyword specifies that a function executed asynchronously and await keyword make the program wait for a particular second.

 import asyncio